 Some can even cause active harm to the body and the levels at which they are present in the body can determine just how harmful the effects are.
 The proportions of chemical elements vary from person to person depending on a wide variety of factors, but as a rule, they are mostly uniform across the species.

-What elements are humans made of?
+What are you really made of?